Beatriz Haddad Maia: 2023: WTA 1000 doubles title, top 10, major semifinal in singles

 At the WTA 500 in Abu Dhabi, she stood in the quarterfinals after more than a three-hour battle with Yulia Putintseva.
 Next, she reached the semifinals by defeating Elena Rybakina and recording a six-match winning streak against top-10 players.
 She lost the semifinal match to Belinda Bencic in straight sets.
 Nevertheless, she moved to a career-high ranking of No. 12 on 13 February 2023.

 Playing with Laura Siegemund, Haddad reached her second WTA 1000 doubles final in Indian Wells.

-She won her first WTA 1000 doubles title at Madrid with Victoria Azarenka, defeating Jessica Pegula and Coco Gauff in a final that was followed by controversy as none of the participating players were allowed to make a speech on the podium during the awards ceremony.
+She won her first WTA 1000 doubles title at the Madrid Open with Victoria Azarenka, defeating Jessica Pegula and Coco Gauff in a final that was followed by controversy as none of the participating players were allowed to make a speech on the podium during the awards ceremony.
 The organizers subsequently apologized for the mistake.
 As a result, she reached the top 10 in the doubles rankings on 8 May 2023.

-At the Italian Open, Haddad Maia reached quarterfinals at a WTA 1000 level for the second time.
+At the Italian Open, Haddad Maia reached quarterfinals at the WTA 1000-level for the second time.
 She was close to qualifying for the semifinals, but in an extremely long match lasting 3 hours and 41 minutes, the longest of the season, she lost to Anhelina Kalinina.
 Still in the first set, Haddad felt an injury to her left leg, which ended up limiting her movement in decisive moments of the game.

 At the French Open, she became the first Brazilian woman to reach the semifinals since Maria Bueno in 1966.
 Haddad lost the semifinal to top seed and world No. 1, Iga Świątek.
 She entered the top 10 in singles on 12 June 2023, becoming the first Brazilian woman to reach this milestone since the introduction of the WTA rankings.